 Migrant Student Assessment presenters - Kurt Scheppman (MyIGDIs), Irene Chavolla (Idaho), Ian Yaffe (Maine)

 Using Stride Academy to Increase Reading and Math Skills in Mobile Students presenter - Jonathan Fernow (Oregon)

-The Preschool Initiative State Steering Team (SST) and the Technical Support Team (TST) met on September 19-20, 2017.
+The PI State Steering Team (SST) and the Technical Support Team (TST) met on September 19-20, 2017.
 Below are the materials presented at this event.

-The Preschool Initiative participated in several workshops at the 2017 National Migrant Education Conference held in Orlando, Florida on April 30 - May 3, 2017.
+The PI participated in several workshops at the 2017 National Migrant Education Conference held in Orlando, Florida on April 30 - May 3, 2017.